-International students in F-1 status are required to maintain full-time enrolment during the academic year.
+International students in F-1 status are required to make normal academic progress towards a degree and maintain full-time enrolment during the academic year.

-- Undergraduate students are required to complete at least 12 credits each semester. - Graduate students are required to complete at least 9 credits each semester.
+- Undergraduate students are required to complete at least 12 academic credits each semester - Graduate students are required to complete at least 9 academic credits each semester.

 Federal regulations strictly limit a student's ability to be enrolled in less than full time, but it may be allowed in some circumstances.
-A student who wishes to drop below full time must obtain the approval from the International Student Advisor (DSO) in advance.
+A student who wishes to drop below full time due to compelling medical or academic reason must obtain the approval from the International Student Advisor/DSO in advance.